 1 to 10 spaces: no requirement

-11 to 50 spaces: 1 disabled person's space

-up to 100 spaces: 2 disabled persons' spaces
+11 to 50 spaces: 1 disabled person's space up to 100 spaces: 2 disabled persons' spaces

-(b) Car parking for people with disabilities shall be located as close as practicable to the building entrance.
+- NOTE Absolute minimum rates of accessible/mobility parking spaces are to be inserted here which will not rely on any underlying minimum parking rates.
+It is the intent that this rate will remain the same as the current requirement so that the provision has the same overall effect. - (b) Car parking for people with disabilities shall be located as close as practicable to the building entrance.
 The spaces should be on a level surface and be clearly signed.